tvaroglu/patient-dawn-2706/README.md

 As a user
 When I visit a competition's show page
-Then I see the competition's name, location, and sport And I see the name and hometown of all teams in this competition And I see the average age of all players in the competition
+Then I see the competition's name, location, and sport And I see the nickname and hometown of all teams in this competition And I see the average age of all players in the competition
 ```
 ```